-Read an excerpt from the book, and purchase it for Kindle via the button below....
+Read an excerpt from the book, and purchase it for Kindle or thru goodreads via the buttons below....

 “With you and other peoples again and again life has only recently been enriched with letters and all the other necessaries of civilization when once more, after the usual period of years, the torrents of heaven sweep down like a pestilence leaving only the rude and unlettered among you.
 And so you start again like children, knowing nothing of what existed in ancient times, here or in your own country.”

 I first met Noah in 1980 in a ‘channeling’ experiment with a friend that inferred that Noah and I shared something in common.
 I forgot about the encounter for several years and then one day started having images, dreams, and emotions which I sensed were his.
 Over the years our journeys became intertwined, each of us learning from the other to become more complete.
 For me, Noah is powerfully real and family in the closest sense.
 Ultimately it doesn’t matter if you take this work as a metaphor for America, a fact based novel, a primer in spiritual teachings, or just total fantasy.
 I trust that you will get what you need from it.
 I certainly got more than I expected from writing it and am forever changed and grateful.